verymuchzuz/capstone/README.md

 ### Start the app

-1. run: node server.js
+1. run: npm run-me
-2. app is running on http://localhost:3333/
+2. app is running on http://localhost:3143/

 ### APIs used: